Do a progesterone test at home to check if you’ve released an egg from your ovaries

 To make sure your progesterone test result is accurate, you should do your progesterone test around 7 days before the first day of your next period.
 During this time, an egg should have already been released from your ovaries and your progesterone levels will be at their highest.

-We recommend you keep a diary of when you’ve had your last few periods and look for a regular pattern.
-Being able to pinpoint 7 days before your period will help you get an accurate result from your progesterone test.
+To improve the accuracy of the test, we recommend you keep a diary of when you’ve had your last few periods and look for a regular pattern.

 If you find out that your periods are irregular, the results of one progesterone test might be less useful.
 Your results may show that your levels of progesterone are lower than they should be and this might mean you are not ovulating (releasing an egg).
 However, to check if this is true, you may need to do a progesterone test more than once during your cycle to get an accurate idea of when you release an egg.

 A doctor may recommend that you repeat your progesterone test once a week until you have your next period.
 This should help you get an accurate view of how your progesterone levels are changing throughout your cycle.
 Then they will help you make a plan to get pregnant if needed.

 You should take a progesterone test 7 days before the first day of your menstrual cycle, which is the first day of your period (when you start to bleed).

 This will help you get an idea of when your ovaries release an egg, as it normally happens in the second half of your menstrual cycle.
 Your progesterone levels will be higher than normal during and after the time that you’ve released an egg, and it will be ready to be fertilised by sperm.
 It also means it’s a good time to try for a baby, as progesterone will help build the lining of your womb.
 This prepares the foundation for a placenta to form, which will support the development of your baby during your pregnancy.

 Sometimes, you may need to take a second progesterone test as recommended by your doctor.
 This is because taking one progesterone test on its own may not be accurate enough for them to recommend: